maahie04/KYC_Verification/README.md

 A Streamlit app prototype for a KYC (Know Your Customer) verification system.

+# Pre-requisites

+Ensure you have streamlit, google_generativeai, streamlit_drawable_canvas, face_recognition, supabase installed.
+Ensure to make a .env file with your gemini api key and a .streamlit/secrets.toml to store supabase url and key.

 ## Local Testing

 The `local_test` folder allows you to test the verification logic locally on your PC.